MicrosoftDocs/dynamics365smb-docs/business-central/marketing-create-contact-companies.md

 ---
 # Create Contacts
-Your company regularly meets prospective companies that usually develop into future business relationships.
-When a new contact is made, this information needs to be recorded so that communication can continue.
+You regularly meet persons from other companies that may develop into business relationships, such as a customer relation.
+When such a new contact is made, as much information as possible must be recorded on a contact card so that communication can continue.

-Assigning as much data as possible about a specific company ensures efficient communication.
-For example, assigning the relevant industry group, ensures that specific companies are included in any relevant communication.
-You can also define the business relationship that you have with a contact.
-For example, a contact could be a prospect, bank, or contractor.

-> [!NOTE]
+## Person or Company
-> In the **Type** field on the **Contact Card** page, you can set up a contact as a person or a company, typically depending on whether you know the name of the contact person at the time of creation.
-Functionality is the same for both types, except for some of the additional information types that can be assigned.
-You can change the value of the field later, or you can use the fields on the **Inheritance** FastTab on the **Marketing Setup** page to control which data is shared between a person and the related company.
+You can decide to set up a contact as a person or a company, typically depending on whether you know the name of the contact person at the time of creation.
+You do this when you fill in the **Type** field on the **Contact Card** page.
+You can also maintain contact cards for both a company and one or more persons working in the company.
+This happens automatically when you fill in the **Company Name** field on a contact card of type **Person**.

+Functionality is the same for both types, except that the options for additional information changes depending on the type.
+For example, you can only assign job responsibilities to a person and industry group to a company.
+This is indicated in the UI by garying out the fields and actions that do not apply.
+You can change the value of the **Type** field later, or you can use the fields on the **Inheritance** FastTab on the **Marketing Setup** page to control which data is shared between a person and the person's related company.
+For more information, see [Setting Up Contacts](marketing-setup-contacts.md).
-You can create a contact for each new person or company that you interact with, for example, a customer, vendor, prospective customer, bank, law firm, consultant, and so on.

-There are two ways to create a contact:
- * Manually.
- * From an existing customer, vendor, or bank account.

 ## To create a contact manually
 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Contacts**, and then choose the related link.